1940

 Atlantic

-1st - Corvette
+1st -

-Gladiolus claimed the first success for the 'Flower'
+Gladiolus claimed the first success for

-class when with the support of an RAF Sunderland, she
+class when with the support of an RAF

-sank U-26 southwest of Ireland.
+sank “U-26” southwest of Ireland.

-5th - Detached from
+5th -

-a UK outward-bound OB convoy to search for a reported
+a UK outward-bound OB convoy to search for

-U-boat, destroyer WHIRLWIND was torpedoed by U-34 and
+U-boat, destroyer “WHIRLWIND” was

 lost to the west of Land's End.